Sekelenao/SmallYAML/README.md

 - [ ] YAML parsing and loading

+### What am I working on right now?

+- Writing tests for the new primitive features in PermissiveDocument
+- Adding more templates of correct documents (indents...)
+- Thinking about static methods for LineProviders
+- Thinking about providing default PropertyValueMappers
+- Testing the API in Simple projects and Spring projects
+- Adding javadocs
+- Adding documentation

 ## Overview

 SmallYAML is a simplified YAML library that prioritizes maintainability and predictability over comprehensive YAML